nobodyscripts/LeafBlowerScript/Readme.md

   - Reflects custom hotkeys.
   - Disabled Mine Sphere Count and Modifier if Greedy is enabled to be clear, the options conflict.
 Also renamed Amount > Count for clarity.
+  - Fixed mislabeled brew setting in mine maintainer and slight sorting.

 - Mine
   - Added MinerSphereModifier setting, custom amount to use per click when